IAS-Astrophysics/athenak/README.md

 Documention is permanently under construction on the [wiki](https://github.com/IAS-Astrophysics/athenak/wiki) pages.

-In particular, see the complete list of [requirements](https://github.com/IAS-Astrophysics/athenak/wikis/Requirements), or instructions on how to [download](https://github.com/IAS-Astrophysics/athenak/wikis/Download) and [build](https://github.com/IAS-Astrophysics/athenak/wikis/Build) the code for various devices
+In particular, see the complete list of [requirements](https://github.com/IAS-Astrophysics/athenak/wikis/Requirements), or instructions on how to [download](https://github.com/IAS-Astrophysics/athenak/wikis/Download) and [build](https://github.com/IAS-Astrophysics/athenak/wikis/Build) the code for various devices.
-Other pages give instructions for running the code
+Other pages give instructions for running the code.

 Since AthenaK is very similar to Athena++, the [Athena++ documention](https://github.com/PrincetonUniversity/athena/wiki) may also be helpful.